-I founded ATSPIN consulting in 1997.
-Initially, my work focused exclusively on museums, and the integration of technologies into the museum ecology to improve access to collections information for both staff and public audiences.
-For a few years, I led programming activities for the CIMI Consortium.
-I edited several technical guides produced by the Consortium and led professional development seminars on topics such as Dublin Core, digitization, and collection level description standards.
-In addition, I managed the Handscape project - one of the first studies to examine the effectiveness of mobile devices in museums.
+In 1997, she founded ATSPIN consulting.
+Initially, her work focused exclusively on museums and the integration of technologies into the museum ecology to improve access to collections information for both staff and public audiences.
+For a few years, she led programming activities for the CIMI Consortium, editing several technical guides produced by the Consortium; designing and leading professional development seminars on topics such as Dublin Core, digitization, and collection level description standards.
+In addition, she managed the Handscape project - one of the first studies to examine the effectiveness of mobile devices in museums.

 Angela worked at the vanguard of the open source software movement in the GLAM and higher education domains leading the community design of three applications for cataloging, managing, conserving, and studying object and artifact collections and in support of collaborative research through CollectionSpace, ConservationSpace, and ResearchSpace; managing the program activities of ArchivesSpace; and working with the performing arts community to design ArtsReady and its successor Performing Arts Readiness applications in support of readiness planning and business continuity.
 The scope of her work continues to expand and includes explorations with mid-career and established artists in support of sustaining and re-engergizing their practice.